MeteoGroup/grib2geotiff/README.md

 This handy tool converts Gribfiles to Geotiffs.
 Gribfiles (grb, grib or grib2) are the de-facto standard file format in the Meteorology world while Geotiff (tif) is this standard on the GIS world.
-Because Gribfiles are binary with a lot of free configuration capabilities not every GIS tool can handle this files properly.
+Because Gribfiles are binary with a lot of free configuration capabilities, not every GIS tool can handle these files properly.

 ## Usage
 A Gribfile can contain hundreds of records, while one record usually represents one specific meteorological parameter with a rich set off metadata.